patrick-mcgreal-dev/cv/src/markdown/cv.md

 Hi, I'm Patrick.
 I'm a full-stack developer with almost a decade of experience.

-Right now I work mainly with JavaScript frameworks like Vue and React in the frontend, and Node in the backend.
+Right now I work mainly with JavaScript frameworks like React and Vue in the frontend, and Node in the backend.
 I've also spent several years in the .NET world, and when it comes to databases I feel very comfortable with any flavour of SQL.

-With that said, I'm not dogmatic about the tools I use.
+I'm not dogmatic about the tools I use.
 I have no problem picking up new technologies if they help get the job done.

-I'm very motivated by creative software, and I've just released the alpha version of a browser-based music workstation [here](https://softelixir.app).
-Check out a demo video [here](https://www.youtube.com/watch?v=NK4cvYAqNCU) for a quick introduction.

 My experience as a remote contractor means I'm used to working independently towards deadlines.
 I've also worked with Scrum and Agile methodology.
 When I join a new team, I'm quick to start adding value to the codebase.

-During the last twelve months I've built a small stuga on the outskirts of Norrtälje, spent time with my young daughter (pappaledig), and released my app.
-Right now, I'm looking for full-time work again.

-I'm originally from England, but I've been fully resident in Sweden for over three years.
+I'm originally from England, but I've been fully resident in Sweden for four years.

 ## Tools